khalilbraham/LLM-Document/README.md

 ## Objective
 This technical test involves designing an application to assist a researcher in updating their paper based on the latest advancements in the field.
 The application utilizes Natural Language Processing techniques to recommend relevant papers to augment a set of input paragraphs.

+I decided to develop two applications, one for the summarization and paper recommendation tasks and another for a question/answer task based on our vector database built from our papers.

+### The main files are "app.py" and "app_qa.py" for the app execution and the jupyter notebook for the steps, details, choices and evaluation.

 ## How to Run

 ### Prerequisites